-In research of Wozniak et al42, five ACs compounds were identified.
-In addition, four top metabolites (2-Hexadecanoylthio-1-Ethylphosphorylcholine (HEPC); sphingosine-1-phosphate (S1P); decanoyl-carnitine; L-Thyroxine (T4)) were also identified.
-In our reanalysis, all identifications were in line except for HEPC (see ‘Data and code availability’ section for the report of serum dataset analysis).
-In our re-analysis, ‘HEPC’ was identified as 1-pentadecanoyl-sn-glycero-3-phosphocholine (LPC15:0) or its stereoisomers.
-Indeed, HEPC and LPC15:0 are quite similar in structure, but distinct in element constitution (corresponding to C23H48NO5PS and C23H48NO7P respectively).
-They were clearly distinct in terms of chemical classification.
-HEPC belongs to ‘Cholines’ (level 5) from ‘Organic nitrogen compounds’ (superclass) family, whereas LPC15:0 belongs to ‘Lysophosphatidylcholines’ (level 5) from ‘Lipids and lipid-like molecules’ family.
-As a part of MCnebula workflow, sulfur element is detectable for SIRIUS in isotopes pattern with high mass accuracy37.
-However, for the MS/MS spectra of ‘HEPC’, there was no candidate formula that containing sulfur element.
-Overall, we identified more compounds with the MCnebula workflow and many of the results were in line with the analysis of Wozniak et al42.
-All identified compounds were collated in Tab.
-S2 (filtered with Tanimoto similarity > 0.5 and de-duplicated with the first hash block of InChIKey (molecular skeleton)).
-The compounds (top 50 of EFS and MWU) that were not successfully identified via spectral library matching by Wozniak et al. but were identified by our MCnebula workflow for molecular formula or chemical structure were additionally collated (Tab.
+In the research of Wozniak et al.42, five ACs compounds were identified.
+In addition, four top metabolites such as 2-hexadecanoylthio-1-ethylphosphorylcholine (HEPC), sphingosine-1-phosphate (S1P), decanoyl-carnitine, and L-Thyroxine (T4) were also identified.
+In our reanalysis, all identifications were consistent, except for HEPC (see ‘Data and code availability’ section for the report of serum dataset analysis).
+Based on the re-analysis, ‘HEPC’ was identified as 1-pentadecanoyl-sn-glycero-3-phosphocholine (LPC15:0) or its stereoisomers.
+Indeed, HEPC and LPC15:0 are quite similar in terms of structure, but they have distinct in elemental composition (corresponding to C23H48NO5PS and C23H48NO7P respectively).
+HEPC belongs to ‘Cholines’ (level 5) from ‘Organic nitrogen compounds’ (superclass) family, while LPC15:0 belongs to ‘Lysophosphatidylcholines’ (level 5) from ‘Lipids and lipid-like molecules’ family.
+As a part of the MCnebula workflow, sulfur is detectable for SIRIUS in isotopes pattern with high mass accuracy37.
+However, for the MS/MS spectra of ‘HEPC’, no candidate formula contains sulfur element.
+Overall, more compounds were identified with the MCnebula workflow, and many of the results were in line with the analysis of Wozniak et al42.
+All the identified compounds were collated in Table S2 (filtered with Tanimoto similarity > 0.5 and de-duplicated with the first hash block of InChIKey [molecular skeleton]).
+The compounds (top 50 of ensemble feature selection [EFS] and Mann-Whitney U [MWU]) that were not successfully identified via spectral library matching by Wozniak et al. but were identified by our MCnebula workflow for molecular formula or chemical structure were additionally collated (Tab.
 S3).